JimLynchCodes/Jims-Angular-Star-Wars-Project/README.md

 This project was created as a submission to a coding challenge.
 It's nice example of an Angular 5 example that uses Ngrx and makes GET requests.

+- Allows user to choose characters loaded from json.
+- Upon selection of character, UI updates to show movies that character has appearing in with date in the format 'Thursday, May 19, 2005' (and catches response in redux store so request for data is only made per character).
+- Waits until character is clicked to load data (and clears movie list if empty string is entered).
+- Gracefully handles purposely bad url for Obie-wan.
+- Is pretty?

 ## Project Technical Features